2011 Journalists & Editors Workshop Overview

 - International Media Center at Florida International University

-- Department of Religious Studies at Florida International University
+- Jack D. Gordon Institute for Public Policy and Citizenship Studies at Florida International University